It is recommended to follow FAIR –principles (Findable, Accessible, Interoperable, and Re-usable) in research data management.

 - provides researchers equal opportunities to utilise research data

-When making research data openly accessible, the data needs to be in a form that an outsider can understand and utilise.
+When making research data openly accessible, the data needs to be in a form that an outsider can understand and reuse it.
 A thoroughly devised data management plan is instructive already in data-gathering phase and makes it easier to open the research data.
 The shared data must be a simple and explicit unity.
 It is advisable to publish your research data in such a data archive that potential users would locate easily.

 Opening data step by step: